 Written and Revised by Sara Chaca, Attorney – Abogada

 Before we dive into the Ecuadorian requirements for getting a Driver License, please note the following as an interesting tidbit.
-You as an Expat are in fact PERMITTED by Ecuadorian law to initially drive in Ecuador on your FOREIGN ISSUED DRIVER LICENSE (i.e. a valid Driver License issued by your home country) for up to 90 days since the date of your last flight to Ecuador, IF you are just a “Tourist” in Ecuador.
-But of course, from the date that you are officially an actual “Resident” of Ecuador, you must IMMEDIATELY obtain an Ecuadorian Drivers License if you wish to drive legally in Ecuador, because you are at that time, no longer considered a “Tourist” beginning on the date of your official “Ecuadorian Residency” having been granted to you.
+You as an Expat are in fact PERMITTED by Ecuadorian law to initially drive in Ecuador on your FOREIGN ISSUED DRIVER LICENSE (i.e. a valid Driver License issued by your home country and NOT via an International Driver’s License which is no longer valid in Ecuador) generally up to 90 days since the date of your last flight to Ecuador you can drive in the country (this however can be up to 180-360 days depending on the circumstances of one’s Tourist Visa status..), IF you are just a “Tourist” in Ecuador.
+But of course, from the date that you are officially an actual “Resident” of Ecuador, you must IMMEDIATELY without any exception, obtain an Ecuadorian Drivers License if you wish to drive legally in Ecuador, because you are then at that time, no longer considered a “Tourist” beginning on the date of your official “Ecuadorian Residency” having been officially granted to you.

-HAPPILY, you do NOT currently need to prove your Education status in Ecuador to obtain your Ecuadorian Driver License as of the date of this writing (i.e. NO need to indicate your highest attained education through providing any High School or College Degree), and therefore also no Apostille or Legalization is needed either on those currently “NOT necessary” documents, at this time.
+HAPPILY, it is currently the rule that generally you do NOT need to prove your Education status in Ecuador to obtain your Ecuadorian Driver License as of the date of this writing (i.e. NO need to indicate your highest attained education through providing any High School or College Degree), and therefore also no Apostille or Legalization is needed either on those currently “NOT necessary” documents, at this time.

-And of course, here in Ecuador, you will need to have your blood taken at a local government medical clinic in your city of current domicile that is utilized by the Ecuadorian Ministry of Transit (Agencia Nacional de Transito del Ecuador “ANT”).
+And of course, here in Ecuador, you will need to have your blood taken at a local government medical clinic in your city of current domicile that is utilized by the Ecuadorian Ministry of Transit (Agencia Nacional de Transito del Ecuador known as “ANT”).
 The purpose of this is to evidence your blood type, in case a blood transfusion is ever needed as a result of a vehicular accident of any type.
 Once you comply with the above-mentioned documents’ requirements, the remaining Driver License process usually takes several days to weeks here in Ecuador to be completed in full.
-Happily, you can take the computerized multiple choice written Driver License exam itself as many times as is necessary until you PASS THE TEST, in the case that you don’t pass it the very first time you take it (again, just plan to study the pool of test questions and answers for several hours prior to sitting for the exam itself).
+Happily, you can take the computerized multiple choice written Driver License exam itself as many times as is necessary until you PASS THE TEST, in the case that you don’t pass it the very first time you take it to achieve the minimum passing score of 16 out of 20 test questions correct (again, just plan to study the pool of test questions and answers for several hours in the days prior to sitting for the computerized multiple-choice test).

 As an entirely separate matter, if you have interest in buying a car in Ecuador, that such discussion would indeed require its own individual article as per outlining that particular process from top to bottom.
 Perhaps I might take that on as a future topic to “drive” you all loco, with yet another ‘oh so fun’ Ecuadorian process to write home about.